pvdz/zeparser2/README.md

 ## Todos

-- Add unicode support
 - LHS assignment validation
 - Label validation
 - Refactoring to globals and replacing constants
 - Use as basis for real parser
 - Strict mode

-As said, unicode support will happen and shouldn't be a big problem.

 Checking the assignment targets is not tooo difficult, though still a challenge.
 Especially because you only know that you should validate it after you've encountered the assignment.
 Which kind of sucks.
 And you can't simply check the last identifier, or invalidate if the previous part of the statement was not "just" an identifier, because `x = y = z` is also valid.